Shigerman/gold/README.md

 # Gold

-The script gets the current price of a 10-gram gold bar from the bank site and compares it to the price of purchase made in 2018.
+The script receives the current price of a 10-gram gold bar from the bank site and compares it to the purchase price in 2018.

-The price difference is expressed in roubles and percent and also with the help of a graph.
+The price difference is expressed in roubles and percent and also with the help of a line graph.

-The data for building the graph is taken from the csv file, where the current price and date are saved every time the script is run.
+The data for building the graph is taken from the csv file, where price/date are saved every time the script is run.

 ***********